Sell Your House To Comax Properties vs Listing With Realtor

 Whew!
 Do you really want to go through all of the above?
 I got tired just writing all of it!

-Oh, and don’t forget that you have NO CONTROL over when the house sells.
+Don’t forget that you have NO CONTROL over when the house sells if you list your house with a real estate agent.
 So even if you want to sell the house fast, you’re stuck waiting for a buyer to come along and typically get approved for a mortgage.
 Many sellers quickly realize that the higher price they were hoping to get on the market is not worth it with all the up-front costs, investment of time and hassle it takes to sell.

 See for yourself and get a fair all-cash offer on your house today.